 Expansion and diversification of our housing stock is an essential step toward reducing these kinds of racial and socioeconomic inequality.
-By 2045, the people of color are forecast to make up 73% of the county's population, with a significant portion earning less than \$50,000 a year.
+By 2045, the people of color are forecast to make up 73 percent% of the county's population, with a significant portion earning less than \$50,000 a year.
+It is estimated that in order to match the anticipated incomes and housingehold types of suited to the county's future population, about half of all new dwellings housing units will need to be rental units in multifamily buildings (including both apartment and townhome, Aduplex, triplex, and quadplex units) and more than one quarter will need to be for-sale unitsowned units in multifamily buildings (including condominiums and other attached and semi-detached building types, townhome/duplex/triplex/quadplex units).
 It is estimated that in order to match the incomes and household types of the county's population, about half of all new housing units will need to be multifamily rentals (including both apartment and townhome/duplex/triplex/quadplex rentals) and more than one quarter will need to be in multifamily buildings (including condominiums, townhomes, duplexes, triplexes and quadplexes) where the occupants own their dwelling.
-With more than one-third of the county's land area zoned for single family residences, the growing demand for multifamily housing will be difficult to meet.
+With more than one-third of the county's land area currently zoned for single family residences, these needs growing demand for multifamily housing will be difficult to meet.